SayHomeSell.com Logo

 You should double check the banks calculation

-to make sure you are not overpaying or underpaying your ARM mortgage.
+Make sure you are not overpaying or underpaying your ARM mortgage.
 This requires you to calculate your new payment with the new rate (based on prevailing index and lender margin), remaining term and mortgage balance.

 Download our amortization worksheet to help you in that calculation: click here